Bira/octopus-carnival/_drafts/wir-mm-4e-gargoyle.md

 ---

 Gargoyles are based on sculptures found in many medieval buildings (particularly churches).
-These statues depict horrible beasts and are said to act as a sort of spiritual scarecrow, frightening demons away.
+If I recall correctly, these statues depict horrible beasts and are said to act as a sort of spiritual scarecrow, frightening demons away.
 They're usually known as _grotesques_, with _gargoyle_ being a specific type of grotesque that has a waterspout running through it to channel rainwater.
 It's "gargling", you see.

 D&D gargoyles are a classic monster, part of the game since its beginnings.
 So classic, in fact, that the real surprise here is when the demonic-looking statues _aren't_ gargoyles in disguise.

-Gargoyles appear in both books.
+They appear in both books.

 ## The Lore